hugotomita1201/reddit_scraper/README.md

 *   `reddit_scraper.py`: Scrapes subreddits for keywords.
 *   `auto_messenger_final.py`: Sends messages to users from a CSV file.
 *   `test_reddit_auth.py`: Tests your Reddit API credentials.

+## Development

+It is important to explicitly test every single feature before finalizing and implementing it.